jcohen42/Engram/docs/9-errors.md

 ---

 # What is an Error?
 Errors happen when Engram tries to parse a sentence but doesn't know how.
 So, it stops the program and lets you know what happened.
 If you put some words or sentences in the wrong place for instance, Engram will give you an error message.
 There are three main types of errors in Engram: syntax errors, compilation errors, and runtime errors.
-Each of these will be explained in this section.
+Each of these types will be explained in this section.

 # Syntax Errors
 When you click the **Run** button, Engram will quickly read through your entire program to make sure all of your sentences are phrased, spelled, and capitalized correctly.
 If some word or sentence is incorrect, Engram will display a syntax error along with the line number of the mistake: